-- IP addresses throughout the configuration Web pages allow entries higher than 255. - Take care when entering IP addresses to ensure they are accurate. - Special characters such as: &, =, +, %, < or > should NOT ot be used in any free text field in the configuration Web pages or Tool Suite. - Time stamps included in SYSLOG messages appear in Unix time format. - In addition, with NTP Client enabled, the time shown in the configuration Web page status is in Unix time format and reported as GMT. - Changing the MAC address filter using the global change functionality at the Gateway does not change the MAC address filter list in the Endpoints. - Changing the Transmit Rate parameter using the terminal interface accessed through the serial port does not change the setting's value. - Serial Port 2 does not maintain the correct setting for the Runtime Serial Setup parameter.
+- IP addresses throughout the configuration Web pages allow entries higher than 255. - Free form text fields CANNOT use any of these characters: % & + = < > - Time stamps included in SYSLOG messages appear in Unix time format. - With NTP Client enabled, the time shown in the configuration Web page status is in Unix time format and reported as GMT. - Changing the MAC address filter using the global change functionality at the Gateway does not change the MAC address filter list in the Endpoints. - Changing the Transmit Rate parameter using the terminal interface accessed through the serial port does not change the setting's value.

+Serial Port 2 does not maintain the correct setting for the Runtime Serial Setup parameter.